 After receiving a BA in French from Vassar College, Kelly Pemberton completed an MA in international studies and religion at the University of Washington and a PhD in religion at Columbia University.
 Her research covers mysticism, the landscape of religious authority and authorities, and civil society in South Asia and the Middle East, especially as these relate to gender.

-For more information on Professor Pemberton's work at GW, please visit her personal homepage or her blog, Women and Gender in Islam.
+For more information on Professor Pemberton's work at GW, please visit her personal homepage.